GUITAR STRINGS. WHAT KIND DO I NEED? HOW TO PUT THEM ON A GUITAR? HOW TO TAKE CARE ABOUT THEM? WHAT ARE THE PRICES?

 Depending on their hardness, we divide them into soft, medium and hard.

 Nylon strings with low, medium, high and extra-thick thickness are sold.
 Some nylon strings are tailored to the special sound effect we want to achieve.
 They can have, for example, enhanced "heights" to highlight high tones or "bass" to highlight deep tones.
 The special category includes flamenco strings, which are characterized by lower tension and a characteristic creeping effect.

-I do not recommend stretching metal strings on the Spanish guitar.
+I do not recommend puting metal strings on the Spanish guitar.
 I understand this with older types of guitars (Czech Cremons), which can not be categorically included in Spanish or jumbo guitars.
-These guitars were often designed for metal strings and also sold with them (at least if I know when you fix me).
-If you still choose to do this (often the reason is to achieve a more pronounced and more pronounced sound, which can be achieved partly by the knowledge of the correct keystroke on strings) , do not use strings with a diameter "e" of a string higher than 0.10 ("dozens"), otherwise it is very likely that you will begin to kick off the grasshopper and bend your neck and destroy the guitar!!!
+These guitars were often designed for metal strings and also sold with them (at least if I know, possibly correct me if I'm wrong).
+If you are still decided to do this (often the reason is to achieve a more pronounced and more pronounced sound, which can be achieved partly by the knowledge of the correct keystroke on strings), do not use strings with a diameter "e" of a string higher than 0.10 ("dozens"), otherwise it is very likely that you will begin to kick off the bridge and bend your neck and destroy the guitar!!!

 Metal - Generally we distinguish according to the diameter of the "e" (lower) strings:

 0.08 - electric guitars (do not use for acoustic guitar!)

 0.09 and 0.10 - soft, easy to squeeze, but they do not have too much sound